chicio/chicio.github.io/_posts/2020-01-18-react-native-activate-hermes.md

 //...
 ```

 As you can see from above we needed to link the `aar` version of Hermes specifically for each build variant we have.
 We also need to rename our `qa` flavor to `qaRelease` and link it to the `hermes-release.aar` file.
 Why?
-Because our QA build configuration inherits from the release one, and the **`react.gradle` contained in the React Native itself (`node_modules/react-native/react.gradle`)** does some checks based on the flavor name and if it contains `release` it does some additional operation for apps with Hermes enabled related to the generation of the sourcemap and the removal of the debugger libraries (not needed for a release build).
+Because our QA build configuration inherits from the release one, and the **`react.gradle` contained in the React Native itself (`node_modules/react-native/react.gradle`)** does some checks based on the flavor name and, if it contains release, it performs some additional operations for apps with Hermes enabled related to the generation of the sourcemap and the removal of the debugger libraries (not needed for a release build).
 Below you can find the parts that do checks on the variant name.

 ```groovy
 //...